shakhyar/SIH-2025-EternalzTech/README.md

 - This may also result in overwatering and harming the plant.

 #### Factors leading to this uncertainity:
-- Ambient Temperature: More heat =  more evaporatione
+- Ambient Temperature: More heat =  more evaporation
 - Ambient Humidity: Less humid = More evaporation
 - Plant absorption rate: We dont know at what rate plant absorbs water; Depends upon the following: